ismaelcoulibaly/website-concept/README.md

 And it looks really good.

-This demonstrates my abilities in HTML and CSS.
+This demonstrates my abilities in HTML and CSS.  - Made in Febuary 2019

 <img src="home.png">
 <img src="discography.png">